MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 To further inspect the threshold, MATLAB's "Adjust Contrast Tool" can be used by pressing Ctrl + e.
 By reducing the range of the allowed contrast, the image can be shown in a binary representation and a threshold value can be selected using the lower limit of the range.
-Using Shift + e before changing the image allows to apply the adjusted contrast to the whole image and scrolling through it to observe the effect of the set threshold.
+Using Shift + e before changing the image allows applying the adjusted contrast to the whole image and scrolling through it to observe the effect of the set threshold.

 Here is an example: